swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

   when offered multiple fix-its.
   Furthermore, tools can take advantage of this information by favoring and auto-applying source-compatible fix-its.

-### `swift migrate`

-The Swift package manager could implement a `migrate` subcommand for interactive review and application of migration mode output for a given set of features, with a command-line interface similar to `git add --patch`.

 ## Alternatives considered